fido-device-onboard/client-sdk-fidoiot/docs/setup.md

 ## 5. SDO Credentials REUSE Protocol

  The SDO credentials REUSE feature allows  SDO devices to reuse their ownership credentials across multiple device onboardings.
-This feature only gets enabled if the owner CRI sends down the same rendezvous info, device GUID information, and public key at the end of the Transfer of Ownership, Step 2 (TO2) protocol.
+This feature only gets enabled if the owner sends down the same rendezvous info, device GUID information, and public key at the end of the Transfer of Ownership, Step 2 (TO2) protocol.

 Specifically, if TO2.SetupDevice.r3, TO2.SetupDevice.g3, and TO2.SetupDevice.pk match the corresponding values held by the device, the device will not generate a Hash-based Message Authentication Code (HMAC), which then allows the original ownership proxy (OP) to be used for another (and subsequent) onboarding(s) by reusing the same device credentials multiple times.